 After completing my Diploma of Counselling, I began my counselling degree, which I have almost completed.
 I am also studying a Specialist Course in Couples Counselling with Relationships Australia.
 To increase my understanding and skillset, I regularly undertake additional training in grief and loss, trauma, online counselling, acceptance and commitment therapy, and more.
 I also receive regular supervision, as is standard practice for all registered counsellors.

 I truly believe we can find our way through deep pain and sadness, and discover immense growth along the way.
 I believe we can learn to live with loss in a way that is meaningful and hope-filled, in a way that is unique to us.
 We can rewrite our life story, moving from striving and surviving, to thriving and flourishing.
 Resilience grows in adversity and our destiny does not have to equal Post-Traumatic Stress Disorder.
 We can, instead, experience post-traumatic GROWTH.

-Working alongside you in your hero journey is a privilege and an honour.
+Working alongside you in your very own hero-journey is a privilege and an honour.